Best Dog-Friendly Day in Morro Bay!

-Morro Bay is one of the most relaxed beaches in California, & like much of the Central Coast, feels like the California of 20 years ago….when there were a lot less people!
+Morro Bay is one of the most relaxed beaches in California.
+And like much of the Central Coast, it feels like the California of 20 years ago….when there were a lot less people!
 I grew up in San Clemente, a laid-back surf town in Orange County ~ that has now turned “hip.”
-Morro Bay reminds me of the San Clemente of my childhood, when life was a little simpler & people were a little kinder.
-I recently took a Highway One road trip with my sidekick & best buddy, Dylan ~ & our first stop was Morro Bay.
-We’ll walk you through the best dog-friendly day in Morro Bay here!
+Morro Bay reminds me of the San Clemente from my childhood, when life was simpler, & people were a little kinder.
+I recently took a Highway One road trip with my canine sidekick, Dylan ~ & we’ll walk you through the best dog-friendly day in Morro Bay here…

 Join me & Dylan on our California Highway 1 road trip!
 First stop: Morro Bay..